filrak/vsf-external-checkout/README.md

 When user tries to enter your Vue Storefront checkout:
 1. The extension synchronizes cart and user data with your backend CMS
-2. User is redirected to your CMS checkout.
+2. User is redirected to your CMS checkout (extension overrides `/checkout` route).

 ## Installation